Icon of arrow left

 Inefficient Return Process

-The return process lacked proper system support, requiring drivers to finish their routes before returning any undelivered orders.
+The return process required drivers to complete their routes before returning undelivered orders.
 This delay in live reporting made it difficult for the admin team to respond promptly or investigate issues as they occurred.
-Without a direct communication channel or return-logging method, problems often went unresolved until much later.
+Without a direct communication channel or return logging method, problems often went unresolved until much later.

 UI Design Incompatible with Driver Needs